juicebox-systems/juicebox-sdk/whitepaper/whitepaper.typ

 For realms that expose a _public key_ and implement _Noise_, it is recommended to combine this request with the handshake if there is no open connection, as it does not reveal any sensitive information.

-A _Realm_ should always be expected to respond _OK_ to this request unless the Noise handshake fails or a transient network error occurs.
+A _Realm_ should always be expected to respond _OK_ to this request unless a transient network error occurs.

-Provided a client has completed _Phase 1_ on _y_ realms, the client can proceed to prepare the registration material that will be stored on each _Realm#sub[i]_ within that set.
+Provided a client has completed _Phase 1_ on _y_ realms, the client can proceed to Phase 2.

 === Phase 2
 The purpose of Phase 2 is to update the registration state on each _Realm#sub[i]_ to reflect the new _PIN_ and _secret_.